 Etching by WL Wyllie (1851-1931) - browning caused by acid-migration from old backing board

 Frames and Mouldings

-We restore ornate antique gilt wood and gesso frames by recasting missing elements and matching the original gilt tones.
-We do not regild using gold leaf as this creates too intense an effect for antique frames.
+We can also restore ornate antique gilt wood and gesso frames by recasting missing sections and matching the original gilt tones.

 Stipple engravings in antique frames before & after restoration